 The Standards Framework (the Framework) describes the governance, key principles, definitions and procedures for the development, modification and periodic review of standards within Pay.UK.

 The Framework sets out a process that must be adhered to when standards are developed and changed.
 These processes are important as they demonstrate our commitment to ensuring that new and existing standards are administered and managed in a consistent manner.
-The Framework also ensure the processes remain aligned to our strategic objectives and design principles.
+The Framework also ensure the processes remain aligned to our strategic objectives, design principles organisational risk appetite, and monitoring and ensuring compliance.

 The Framework has been developed building on existing Pay.UK practices and reflecting on how other international organisations that have responsibility for standards operate.